PostHog/posthog.com/contents/handbook/people/team-structure/why-small-teams.md

 ## FAQ

 ### Who do Small Teams report to?
-How does this work with management?
+How does this work with management? (drop down revealing response below)

 The Accountable Person has the final say in a given Small Team's decision making - they decide what to build / work on.